Asking the question how often should you change your mattress so a bed remains comfortable and clean?

 Sags, lumps and tears in the mattress are also signs that the time has come for a new mattress.

 Allergies or asthma symptoms have become worse.
-An old mattress could be the cause, or at least playing a part.
+An old mattress could be the cause, or at least playing a part – although you should also think about the frequency with which you are changing bedsheets if this is an issue.

 Rolling together or disturbing each other more at night if you share a mattress.
 Older mattresses can begin to transfer motion between sleepers when one of you changes position.